mikhail-rapada2007/Lesson-4/README.md

    now you can access admin.py

 8. Function and Method
    Class can have functions and methods.
 Functions can have methods.
-Methods are baseline
+Methods are baseline.

+9. CRUD
+a webapplication has create, read, update, delete.
+We start with read to analyze data first since you cannot create, update, delete something you cant read.

+10. Include another url configuration. django makes it easy. urls.py in the main proj can just include() the urls in tweets

+11. how to connect url patterns in different folders?
+   11.1 yo what is query set

+12. Context Dictionary
+13. keyvaluepair
+14. template_tags; we need to convert python to html using this; {{}} -> python objects ;  {% %}-> python functions

+new code in views.py of tweets from django.shortcuts import render from .models import *

+# Create your views here.
+def list_view(request):
+    my_tweets = Tweet.objects.all()
+    print(my_tweets)
+    context = {
+        'qs': my_tweets,
+    }

+    return render(request, 'tweets/list.html', context)